szsielicki/myFirstRepo/README.md

 ```
 {
-  "firstName": "John",
+  "firstName": "Stan",
-  "lastName": "Smith",
+  "lastName": "Sielicki",
-  "age": 25
+  "age": 60
 }
 ```
 That is so funny!
-I like coding. :joy:
+I like coding. :Stan:
+I really like using Markdown.